WebP to PNG Converter

 Frequently Asked Questions

-Should I publish the PNG back to my website?
+Should I keep the WebP after exporting the PNG for my website?

 WebP to PNG is usually a compatibility step in a larger asset chain.
 After editing, most web-first teams still decide whether to return to WebP or compress the final file.